INSPIRE your communications

 BehaviourWorks’ short courses are designed to support skills development and the practical application of behavioural science theories, tools, techniques and methods.

-Developed and delivered by our renowned training team, INSPIRE training will teach you how to effectively influence behaviour through written communications.
-The course learning outcomes are:
+Developed and delivered by our renowned training team, INSPIRE for better communication will teach you how to effectively influence behaviour through written communications.

 - understand the key concepts from behavioural science for more effective written communications